dataarts/tailbone/README.md

 ### Large Files:

     GET /api/files/create
-      This must be called first to get the special upload url for each file.
-Returns {"upload_url": "http://some-special-upload-url"}
+      This must be called prior to uploading a file.
+It returns an object with an "upload_url" URL where you can POST files to.

     GET /api/files/
       List all blob info objects.
 This can only be accessed by administrators.